Ocean's Eleven: Plot

-Professional thief Danny Ocean is released after four years in a New Jersey prison.
-He travels to Los Angeles and reunites with friend and colleague Rusty Ryan.
+Professional thief Danny Ocean is paroled after four years in a New Jersey prison.
+He breaks his parole by traveling to Los Angeles and reunites with friend and colleague Rusty Ryan.
 They travel to Las Vegas to secure financial backing from wealthy friend Reuben Tishkoff for a multi-million dollar heist to rob three casinos owned by Tishkoff's ruthless rival, Terry Benedict.
 These are the Bellagio, the Mirage, and the MGM Grand.
 Legally required to have enough cash to cover all casino patrons' bets, Danny estimates that during an upcoming high-profile boxing match, the casinos will hold over $150 million in an underground vault guarded by virtually unassailable security measures and systems.
 Having been forced out of his casino by Benedict, Tishkoff readily agrees to participate.

 Danny and Rusty recruit eight accomplices: con man Frank Catton, retired con man Saul Bloom, auto specialists Virgil and Turk Malloy, explosives expert Basher Tarr, surveillance technician Livingston Dell, acrobat Yen, and pickpocket Linus Caldwell.
 A precise replica of the vault is built to practice the heist, and team members are assigned to infiltrate or surveil the Bellagio to assess the security, staff routines, and the building's layout.
 Linus, tasked with tracking Benedict, discovers he is dating Danny's ex-wife, Tess.
 Believing Danny's motive is driven by wanting to reunite with Tess, Rusty wants to call off the heist, but Danny refuses.
-Danny later meets with Tess, who is still hurting by their failed relationship, and also Benedict, who has Danny barred from his casinos.
+Danny later meets with Tess, who is still hurting from their failed relationship, and also Benedict, who has Danny barred from his casinos.

-The team commence the heist while Danny enters the Bellagio.
+The team commences the heist while Danny enters the Bellagio.
 Benedict has him detained in a surveillance-free room to be beaten by Bruiser, who secretly works with Danny.
 Danny reaches the vault elevator through the vent and meets up with Linus, who has infiltrated the casino as a state gaming official.
 Meanwhile, Saul, disguised as a wealthy foreigner, persuades Benedict to secure a briefcase containing jewels—actually disguised explosives—in the casino vault.
 Virgil and Turk smuggle Yen into the vault in a casino trolley.
 Basher triggers a stolen EMP device which disables electricity across Las Vegas, including the laser grid protecting the elevator shaft, allowing Danny and Linus to descend to the vault entrance.
-The pair neutralize the guards and, with Yen, use Saul's explosive "jewels" to destroy the vault locks and secure the cash.
+The pair neutralizes the guards and, with Yen, use Saul's explosive "jewels" to destroy the vault locks and secure the cash.